Need Help? Give us a call.

 Cost of Goods Sold: -$25,000

 Gross Profit = $25,000

-Of course, unless you’re selling your baked good out of your mom’s basement, you know that your baking supplies aren’t the only costs of running and managing your bakery.
+Of course, unless you’re selling your baked goods out of your mother’s basement, you know that your baking supplies aren’t the only costs of running and managing your bakery.
 You also have your operating expenses like rent, equipment, payroll, marketing, which brings us to the second step: calculating your net profit.